Tuesday, July 15, 2025

 The activities?

-MARCH - Making hammered brass earrings
+MARCH - Making hammered brass earrings, The Grounds of Livev, Oakton, VA

-APRIL - Real Roots Meetup in DC
+APRIL - Real Roots Meetup, Salazar, Washington, DC

 This is a meet-up for women to get matched with a group of like-minded women in their city (in my case, in DC, as there were none of these scheduled for Northern Virginia).
 A facilitator guides conversations designed to build lasting friendships.
-If you love your group, you can continue with a 6-week series together.
+If you love your group, you can continue with a six-week series together.
 Even though this was way out of my comfort zone, I went and am glad I did.
 The women were accomplished and very interesting, and the facilitator did a great job of getting our group to know each other in about 2.5 hours.
 Will I continue with the group for the next six weeks?
 TBD, but doubtful.
 Did I swap info with several of the women with the intent to meet up at some point in the future?
 Yes.
 I liked it and would definitely commit if it was more geographically desirable.

 Wednesday, April 16, 2025